-The Trailblazer 325 also offers generator power and easy mobility for taking it to equipment that needs repair around the mine site.
-Blaschke keeps the machine on his service truck and is impressed by the fuel efficiency the welder/generator offers.
+The Trailblazer 325 also offers auxiliary power and easy mobility for taking it to equipment that needs repair around the mine site.
+Blaschke keeps the machine on his service truck and is impressed by the fuel efficiency the engine-driven welders offers.

 “I use it almost every day, not only as a welder but as a source of power as well,” Blaschke says.
 “The biggest thing I’ve noticed with it is fuel consumption.
 It seems like I’m hardly ever putting fuel in it.”

-The machine also has Miller-exclusive Auto-Speed™ technology, which automatically adjusts the engine speed to match the power load needed for the job.
+The machine also has Miller-exclusive Auto-Speed™ technology.
+This feature automatically adjusts the engine speed to match the power load needed for the job.